-To develop a plan for communication of any sort, you have to consider some basic questions:
+To develop a plan for communication, you have to consider some basic questions:

 - Why do you want to communicate with the community?
 (What’s your purpose?)

-- Whom do you want to communicate it to?
+- To whom do you want to communicate it?
 (Who’s your audience?)

 - What do you want to communicate?
 (What’s your message?)

 - How do you want to communicate it?
 (What communication channels will you use?)